xetram/xetram.github.io/content/dyugangotri/norms.md

 ### Cable and internet
 - Most windows and ventilators have mosquito meshes.
 Please don’t make holes in them - we have made provisions for getting cable and internet connection from suitable points in the terrace.
 They should be intact when you leave.
 If you MUST bring in a new wire (with owners' agreement, of course), use the pipe (covered by a dummy white plate) provided near the roof by the stairs in each floor.
 - Don't cut cables inside the boards; don't remove sockets.
 Use the sockets provided.
     - Say you subscribe to Airtel internet service, and they use 2-pair cable.
-Just buy a short (8 pair) lan patch cable, cut it in two, join a the 2-pair cables at each end.
+Just buy a short (8 pair) lan patch cable, cut it in two, join the 2-pair cables at each end to the appliance and the cable provider wire.
 - If you get a dish antenna, place it in the prescribed spot (consult the owners).
 - Your phone/ internet/ TV cables should be properly placed.
     - They should not obstruct carefree movement.